Open-Community-Building/community.hooks/meetups-at-dezernat16.md

 2025-01-28: Volunteers are welcome to translate parts of this document into english.
 Just make a pull request.

 2025-01-28: Announcements are out, giving a flexible starting time between 18:00 and 19:00 o'clock.

+2025-01-28: The meeting on the 28th of January can be declared as a great success already!
+There are even quite a few remote participants.